NeerajTiwari17/Assignents/README-SQL.md

 | 18 |Arnav Goswami | 1976-01-09  |
 | 19 |Alok Singh | 1977-05-02  |

->Note:- The * (asterisk) is used to fetch all the data from tables.
+Note:- The * (asterisk) is used to fetch all the data from tables.

-Let's say you have multiple rows in your STUDENT table and you want to access only one row from that table.
+Let's say you have multiple rows in your STUDENT table, and you want to access only one row from that table.
 Then you can consider `WHERE` clause in your query.
 Syntax for `SELECT` with `WHERE` clause:-
-> SELECT * FROM TABLE_NAME [WHERE CONDITION];
+`SELECT * FROM TABLE_NAME [WHERE CONDITION];`

 for example:-
->SELECT * FROM STUDENT WHERE Roll_No = 18;
+`SELECT * FROM STUDENT WHERE Roll_No = 18;`

 Now you can see the output will be like:-
 |Roll_No|Name|DOB|